It's not easy sorting out other people's problems. Genuinely, is it actually possible to please everyone, all the time?

 But even if you're sure a client's loss isn't down to you, it doesn't stop the questions being asked.
 And, if that happens, you'll need to defend yourself or risk a damaged reputation.

 That's why professional bodies such as the College of Mediators recommends professional indemnity insurance.
-If a client accuses you of negligence, and the claim goes to court, the insurer steps in to cover your defence costs and any damages if you're liable.
+If a client accuses you of negligence, and the claim goes to court, the insurer steps in to cover your defence costs and any damages you're liable for.

-It's not all about pleasing your clients.
+It's not all about pleasing your clients though.
 Exercise some basic self-preservation during your sessions and you'll limit your chances of a claim.
 As always, it's a good idea to start with the basics:

 Let's talk best-case scenarios.
 Find out early on what it is your clients hope to achieve from mediation.
 Help them manage their expectations by providing reasonable estimates of potential losses or damages.